aspymid/simple-aht20-driver/README.md

 The humidity and temperature sensor AHT20 by Asair, coupled with a BMP280 from Bosch are a good replacement for the BME280 that is hard to find or expensive at the time I wrote this driver.
 It is possible to buy, for a good price, a breakout board that contains both chips.

 The code works for me.
 Use at your own risk.
 I do not accept any responsibility related to this code and procedures.
-It is provided as is with to guarantee or warranty what so ever.
+It is provided as is with no guarantee or warranty what so ever.

 Positive comments and suggestions are welcomed.